recommend-games/blog/content/posts/sdj_essay/index.md

 - Does their focus harm creativity?

-# How could the award be improved?
+# Does it represent the hobby?

-- More categories?
-- Clearer criteria?

-## From the notebook

 - It doesn't represent the hobby
   - It does, just in a much wider sense than the 'geeks